ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

     ^spell(h.l.o @1) will find hello

+### `^spellcheck ( input dictionary {tolerance} )`

+Input is tokenized words separated by spaces, dictionary is json array of words.
+Outputs the input words adjusted by any spelling correction.

+Useful if you read dynamic menus from an API endpoint and then want to match user input against that menu, whose elements may not be in the main CS dictionary.

+By default up to two characters in a word can be changed.
+The tolerance argument can be either an integer specifying the number of characters that can be changed, or a floating point percentage to indicate the proportion of characters in each word that can be changed.

 ### `^sexed ( word he-choice she-choice it-choice )`

 Given a word, depending on its sex the system outputs one of the three sex choices given.